 Georgia Tech affiliates can download EndNote desktop software for free

-The Georgia Tech Library offers drop-in training on EndNote three times per semester, in classroom 2130.
+The Georgia Tech Library offers drop-in training on EndNote three times per semester.
 Search upcoming classes at https://library.gatech.edu/events

 EndNote libraries are made up of two parts: the .enl file and the .Data folder.
 These two parts must be kept together; both are needed for the library to work correctly.

 EndNote libraries should be kept on your computer's hard drive.
 Storing and editing libraries on a network drive can lead to corruption and performance issues.

 EndNote libraries should never be stored in cloud-syncing folders such as Dropbox, OneDrive, Box, SugarSync, etc. Syncing folders corrupt EndNote libraries over time.

 Uninstall your previous version of EndNote before installing a new version.

 References in EndNote libraries can be synchronized between desktop and laptop computers, the online library, and an iOS device using EndNote Sync.

 Complete EndNote libraries can be shared with other EndNote X7, X8, or X9 users through EndNote Sync and Library Sharing.